neroist/sitelen-pona-ucsur-guide/README.md

 Now that sitelen pona is rendering properly, we need to be able to type it!

 ### Windows

-If you use windows, there is an [Auto Hotkey Script](https://github.com/ETBCOR/nasin-nanpa/releases/download/n2.5.1/sitelen-pona-3.0.ahk) (download with ctrl+s) by jan Itan (@etbcor#6146) for input.
+If you use windows, there is an [Auto Hotkey Script](https://github.com/ETBCOR/nasin-nanpa/releases/download/n2.5.1/sitelen-pona-3.0.ahk) (download with ctrl+s) by jan Itan (@ etbcor) for input.
 Write the toki pona word and then a \` (the letter under escape) to convert it into sitelen pona.
 You can also write '\[\`' and '\]\`' for cartouches, as well as '\(\`' and '\)\`' for long glyphs.
 There is also a ["small" version of the script](https://github.com/ETBCOR/nasin-nanpa/releases/download/n2.5.1/stl-pon-3.0.ahk) that uses 3 letter codes for each word instead of typing the whole word.
 For any of this to work, you need to have [Auto Hotkey](https://www.autohotkey.com/) installed.

 Other features of the script are explained near the bottom of [nasin-nanpa's releases page](https://github.com/ETBCOR/nasin-nanpa/releases/tag/n2.5.1).

 ### macOS

-jan Tepo (tbodt#7244) has made an [input plugin for macOS](https://raw.githubusercontent.com/Id405/sitelen-pona-ucsur-guide/main/sitelen-pona.inputplugin) with modifications by jan Semu (rhythm heaven monkey#9052) to support the 2022-05-20 version of UCSUR (download with ctrl+s).
+jan Tepo (@ tbodt) has made an [input plugin for macOS](https://raw.githubusercontent.com/Id405/sitelen-pona-ucsur-guide/main/sitelen-pona.inputplugin) with modifications by jan Semu (rhythm heaven monkey#9052) to support the 2022-05-20 version of UCSUR (download with ctrl+s).
 Install it by double clicking.
 Then enable it in System Preferences > Keyboard > Input Sources.
 You'll find it listed under "Chinese, Simplified" for some reason.

 ### Linux

 The only current supported input engine for Linux is ibus, for this to work, you need both ibus, and ibus-tables installed.

-jan Komi (cominixo#5443) has created an [ibus input table](https://raw.githubusercontent.com/Id405/sitelen-pona-ucsur-guide/main/tokipona.txt) (download with ctrl+s).
+jan Komi (@ cominixo) has created an [ibus input table](https://raw.githubusercontent.com/Id405/sitelen-pona-ucsur-guide/main/tokipona.txt) (download with ctrl+s).
 Copy it to a directory of your choice, and then open a command line in the same directory.
 Run these commands to install it.

 ![an image of the ibus input engine in action](ibus.png)